+ JCERP on X/Twitter (please Follow)

 6. Graphical Abstract

-Graphical abstracts should be submitted as a separate file in the online submission system (as Supplementary Data File, Type: Graphical Abstract) or otherwise, can be submitted by email to jcerp@live.undip.ac.id after the manuscript has been accepted.
-Please state the manuscript number in your email subject.
+The graphical abstract must be submitted as a separate file through the online submission system under Supplementary Data File (Type: Graphical Abstract).
+Alternatively, it may be sent by email to jcerp@live.undip.ac.id after the manuscript has been accepted for publication.
+When submitting by email, please include the manuscript identification number in the subject line to facilitate processing.

 Choosing/Creating a Graphical Abstract: